SCYou27/Projects_ASCON/project_U-Os/0004_validation/template_validation_bytes_O/README.md

 1. the all-in-one script:
 	`./script_all.sh`
-	This will generate the ZIP files: `Rank_O004.zip` contains the rank data of the correct candidate for the target fragment in each validation trials, while `Result_Tables.zip` contains the SR and GE values we calculated based on the rank data.
+	This will generate the ZIP files: `Rank_O004.zip` contains the rank data of the correct candidate for the target fragment in each validation trial, while `Result_Tables.zip` contains the SR and GE values we calculated based on the rank data.

 2. print the result tables:
 	`./table_print.sh`

 3. Directly download the resulting data from our server: